scala/scala-jenkins-infra/doc/maintenance.md

 ### 2. Upload the cookbook

-2. `knife cookbook upload scala-jenkins-infra`.
+    knife cookbook upload scala-jenkins-infra

 This always uploads the cookbook to the Typesafe account on chef.io, regardless of whether you made changes.

 ### 3. Run chef-client